kacperoreszczuk/lums_stepper/README.md

 # lums_stepper
-LUMS Stepper -- universal 3-axis stepper motor controller
+LUMS Stepper - universal 3-axis stepper motor controller.
+See lums_stepper.pdf for instructions and more information.